-Risks Related to Ownership of the Company's Common Stock and Other Securities
+Risks Related to Ownership of Common Stock and Other Securities

-The price of shares of the Company's Common Stock may be volatile or may decline regardless of our operating performance.
+The price of shares of Common Stock may be volatile or may decline regardless of our operating performance.
 You may lose some or all of your investment.

-The trading price of shares of the Company's Common Stock following the Business Combination is likely to be volatile.
+The trading price of shares of our Common Stock is likely to be volatile.
 The stock market recently has experienced extreme volatility.
 This volatility often has been unrelated or disproportionate to the operating performance of particular companies.
-You may not be able to resell your shares at an attractive price due to a number of factors such as those listed in "Risks Related to Our Business, Financial Condition, and Need for Additional Capital" and the following:
+You may not be able to resell your shares at an attractive price due to a number of factors such as those listed in "-Risks Related to Our Business, Financial Condition, and Need for Additional Capital" and the following:

-- the impact of the COVID-19 pandemic on our financial condition and the results of operations; - · our operating and financial performance and prospects; - · quarterly or annual earnings or those of other companies in our industry compared to market expectations; - · conditions that impact demand for our products and/or services; - future announcements concerning our business, our clients' businesses or our competitors' businesses; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the market's reaction to our reduced disclosure and other requirements as a result of being an "emerging growth company" under the Jumpstart Our Business Startups Act (the "JOBS Act");
+- the impact of the COVID-19 pandemic on our financial condition and the results of operations; - our operating and financial performance and prospects: - quarterly or annual earnings or those of other companies in our industry compared to market expectations; - conditions that impact demand for our products and/or services;

-- · the size of our public float: - coverage by or changes in financial estimates by securities analysts or failure to meet their expectations; - · market and industry perception of our success, or lack thereof, in pursuing our growth strategy; - strategic actions by us or our competitors, such as acquisitions or restructurings; - · changes in laws or regulations which adversely affect our industry or us; - privacy and data protection laws, privacy or data breaches, or the loss of data; - · changes in accounting standards, policies, guidance, interpretations or principles; - · changes in senior management or key personnel; - · issuances, exchanges or sales, or expected issuances, exchanges or sales of our capital stock; - · changes in our dividend policy; - · adverse resolution of new or pending litigation against us; and - changes in general market, economic and political conditions in the United States and global economies or financial markets, including those resulting from natural disasters, terrorist attacks, acts of war and responses to such events.
+- future announcements concerning our business, our clients' businesses or our competitors' businesses; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the market's reaction to our reduced disclosure and other requirements as a result of being an "emerging growth company" under the JOBS Act; - the size of our public float; - coverage by or changes in financial estimates by securities analysts or failure to meet their expectations: - market and industry perception of our success, or lack thereof, in pursuing our growth strategy; - strategic actions by us or our competitors, such as acquisitions or restructurings; - changes in laws or regulations which adversely affect our industry or us; - privacy and data protection laws, privacy or data breaches, or the loss of data; - changes in accounting standards, policies, guidance, interpretations or principles; - · changes in senior management or key personnel; - issuances, exchanges or sales, or expected issuances, exchanges or sales of our capital stock; - · changes in our dividend policy; - adverse resolution of new or pending litigation against us; and - changes in general market, economic and political conditions in the United States and global economies or financial markets, including those resulting from natural disasters, terrorist attacks, acts of war and responses to such events.

-These broad market and industry factors may materially reduce the market price of shares of the Company's Common Stock, regardless of our operating performance.
-In addition, price volatility may be greater if the public float and trading volume of the Company's Common Stock is low.
+These broad market and industry factors may materially reduce the market price of shares of Common Stock, regardless of our operating performance.
+In addition, price volatility may be greater if the public float and trading volume of Common Stock is low.
 As a result, you may suffer a loss on your investment.